-This is a time of transition in the U.S. population.
-Among the significant shifts: rapid diversification, including over 44 million immigrants and refugees (Migration Policy Institute); and a shortfall in workers needed to fill jobs in our economy (1.9 million anticipated by 2024 (Bureau of Labor Statistics)).
-Since over half of the immigrants and refugees are of working age, they could provide a solution to the likely employment challenge.
+The 21st century is a time of transition in the U.S. population.
+Among these significant shifts are the rapid diversification of the country, including over 44 million immigrants and refugees (Migration Policy Institute), and a shortfall in workers needed to fill jobs in our economy (1.9 million anticipated by 2024, according to the Bureau of Labor Statistics).
+As over half of the immigrants and refugees are of working age, they could provide a solution to the likely employment challenge.

 However, a systemic problem currently exists.
 Many new Americans experience under- or unemployment.
 For instance, some two million college-educated immigrants are either out of work or in jobs that require little to no advanced education (Migration Policy Institute); and those in mid-skill occupations earn 25% less than their native-born peers (Urban Institute).

 The Beeck Center’s Financing Immigrant and Refugee Integration project sought to create effective solutions for immigrants and refugees as it relates to the American workforce.